Worth It (Fifth Harmony song): Composition

 Musically, "Worth It" incorporates dance-pop and contemporary R&B with influences of hip hop and Balkan music.
 The song contains elements from a variety of music genres.
-It can be noted mainly in its instrumentation, which incorporates a Middle Eastern-inflected saxophone, trance synths and a trap-inspired Roland TR-808 drum machine.
+It can be noted mainly in its instrumentation, which incorporates a Balkan-inflected saxophone, trance synths and a trap-inspired Roland TR-808 drum machine.
 Songwriting and production is largely based on previous Kaplan and Stargate's productions, most notably Jason Derulo's "Talk Dirty", which shows similar song scheme and use of horns during the hook.
 The song is written from the perspective of a woman telling a man that she is "Worth It", implying sexual connotation.
 However, it can be considered as a feminist anthem, according to Jeff Benjamin from Fuse, it can inspire "young girls to truly believe they're 'Worth It' and can own Wall Street or any other place on which they set their sights".
 This latter view of the song is highlighted in its music video.